-The Company's capital management policy is to create shareholder value, maintain a strong capital position with sufficient buffer to meet policyholders' obligations and regulatory requirements and make strategic investments for business growth.
+The Company's capital management policy is to create shareholders value, maintain a strong capital position with sufficient buffer to meet policyholders' obligations and regulatory requirements and make strategic investments for business growth.

-The minimum Capital Adequacy Ratio ("CAR") under the Risk-based Capital Framework regulated by Bank Negara Malaysia is 130% for each insurance entity.
-The Company complied with the minimum CAR as at 31 December 2012.
+The minimum Capital Adequacy Ratio ("CAR") under the RBC Framework regulated by BNM is 130% for each insurance entity.
+The Company complied with the minimum CAR as at 31 December 2013.

-The regulated capital of the Company as at 31 December 2012 comprised Available Capital of RM2,066 million (31.12.2011: RM 2,075 million; 1.1.2011: RM411 million).
+The regulated capital of the Company as at 31 December 2013 comprised Available Capital of RM2,255,525,000 (31.12.2012: RM2,066,463,000).

-35. RISK MANAGEMENT FRAMEWORK (CONTINUED)
+34. RISK MANAGEMENT FRAMEWORK (CONTINUED)